Skating Programs

 Register NOW Membership TypesJunior Aspire

 LSA Aspire offers Junior Aspire for its younger skaters, ages 8 and under, who can’t wait to get to the rink to learn more skills with their friends.
-Junior Aspire is for Basic 3 and Basic 4 skaters enrolled in LSA Learn to Skate USA classes.
+Junior Aspire is for Basic 3 – Basic 6 skaters enrolled in LSA Learn to Skate USA classes.

-Junior Aspire requires skaters to enroll 2 days per week in Basic Skills class on Monday or Wednesday plus the Junior Aspire class during Saturday LTS.
+Junior Aspire requires skaters to enroll 2 days per week in Basic Skills class on Monday, Wednesday, or Saturday LTS with 1 day of off-ice conditioning class.

 Registration Now Open